dodevops/cloudcontrol/README.md

 #### Configuration

-* USE_packages: Enable this feature
+* USE_packages: Enable this feature (it's recommended to use the FEATURES variable instead)
 * DEBUG_packages: Debug this feature
 * Environment PACKAGES: A whitespace separated list of packages to install.
 The packages will be installed with the flavour's default package manager.